FlipperHacker/Blade-Flipper-Zero-Firmware/README.md

 However, I will remove certain features i include if i see massive amounts of misusage across tiktok etc. so please for everyones learning sake, use this properly and dont be an idiot.

+# Whats Changed:
+- New updates to some of the previously used firmware
+- Increased *slightly* GHz distance with our CFW.
+- Added Custom IR + Sub-GHz Jammers to our add on package on our main profile.
+- Disabled custom images upon loading as it makes flippers slightly slower with CFW gifs.
+New ones will be added shortly.
+- IR Updates
+- Experimental features currently activated report any bugs to me immediately, updates coming to this firmware as needed.

+# !!!EDUCATIONAL PURPOSES AND USES ONLY!!!